-A fainting episode may be the symptom of a more severe underlying condition, such as stroke.
+A fainting episode may be the symptom of a more severe underlying condition, such as heart disease.

-- they experienced chest pains or an irregular, pounding heartbeat before losing consciousness
+- noticed chest pains or an irregular, pounding heartbeat before losing consciousness

-- fecal or urinary incontinence occurred before fainting
+- had fecal or urinary incontinence any time before, during, or after fainting

-- they were unconscious for more than a few minutes after fainting
+- lost consciousness for more than a few minutes after fainting

 - the person’s medical history and any medications they take regularly

-- whether or not the person has a family history of heart disease
+- whether they have a family history of heart disease

 - what the person was doing and where they were just before fainting occurred

 The doctor will listen to the heart to check for underlying cardiac conditions.
-If they suspect a heart problem, the person may need to see a heart specialist, or a cardiologist.
+If they suspect a heart problem, the person may need to consult a heart specialist, or cardiologist.

-- an electrocardiogram, to check the electrical activity of the heart
+- an ECG, to check the electrical activity of the heart

-- tilt-table test, to monitor blood pressure, heart rhythm, and heart rate while the person moves from lying down to an upright position
+- a tilt test, to monitor blood pressure, heart rhythm, and heart rate on moving from lying down to an upright position